iter8-tools/docs/docs/tutorials/load-test-grpc/basicusage.md

 - `grpc/latency/max`: Max latency
 - `grpc/latency/pX`: X-th percentile latency, for any X in the range 0.0 to 100.0

-Any metrics that are specified as part of SLOs are also collected.
+Latency metrics have `msec` units.
+Any latency metric that is specified as part of SLOs is also collected.

 ***

+Consider the following example.

 ```shell title="Sample SLO specification"
 --set SLOs.grpc/error-rate=0 \